 Each trustee is responsible for actively participating in the work of the Sizer School Board of Trustees and the life of the organization.
 The Board is responsible for overseeing the vision and mission of the school, supporting the Executive Director, organizational planning, ensuring school resources, financial oversight, program oversignt, public and community relations, and ensuring accountability and integrity in all school matters.

-For more information on our Board of Trustees, please contact Janet O'Hara at firstname.lastname@example.org.
+For more information on our Board of Trustees, please contact Janet O'Hara, Manager of Executive Operations and Staff Liaison to the Board, at firstname.lastname@example.org.

 Current Board Members Include: